tkerby/flipperzero-firmware-wPlugins/applications/external/ude_card/docs/Technical_Details.md

 The details below pertain to cards issued by the University of Duisburg-Essen.
 I do not have details on other Intercards, but feel free to open an issue or submit a pull request if you have one and are ready to collaborate.

+## Card types

+I know of four types of cards:

+- Student cards
+- Employee cards
+- Cash cards
+- Library cards

+While cash cards are fully supported by this application, member number parsing fails (Parsing error 016) for now.
+Implementation for proper detection of cash cards will be implemented in the future.

+Library cards have not been tested yet.

 ## Identification

 The app utilizes Block 1 and 2 of Sector 0 to determine the authenticity of the card, as they (or so I assume) contain the necessary identification data for the University of Duisburg-Essen: